ilyaem/lrequire/README.md

 **require** function accepts:

-* `dependencies` - module dependencies (could be array or string) - if only one dependency required then it will be returned
+* `dependencies` - module dependencies (could be array or string) (if only one dependency required then it'll be returned)
 * `callback` - function which will be executed when all dependencies resolved (optional)
 * `error callback` - function to execute if one of dependencies cannot be resolved